- Location: Pennsylvania

 Getting a dealership license is a lengthy process and not for the faint of heart.
 Make sure all of your information is accurate, for it will be scrutinized by the Pennsylvania Department of State's Board of Vehicle Manufacturers, Dealers, and Salespersons.
 Any information deemed false will either stall or terminate your license quest.

-- Submit a completed Vehicle Dealership Initial License Application (Form 60-SPOA 2602B).
+- Submit a completed Vehicle Dealer Initial License Application (Form 60-SPOA 2602B).
 Be sure to complete it in black ink only.

 - Include photographs of the following: your building and display area; your office, including phone and file cabinets; your dealership's sign; and where your business hours are posted.